In an interview, Rosie Flores discussed the title cut of her 2012 album Working girl’s guitar:

 I went to him a couple years ago and said, “You know, I’ve got too many guitars, and I need to come up with some money.
 Are you interested in maybe getting one of my Taylors?”
 I brought it over, he looked at it, turned it over and said, “Man, this is a working girl’s guitar!
 Look at all the scars on it.
 This has been on some airplanes and trucks and cars, hasn’t it?”
 “Yep, it’s been around!”
 I said.

 And so that night he bought the guitar.
 He called me up the next day and said, “Rosie, you’re not going to believe this, but your guitar wrote a song for you.”
 I said, “For me?
 My guitar wrote a song for me?”
 And he went, “Yep!”
 So I came over and listened to it, and was just blown away.
 I said, “That is such a cool song, Ritchie!”
 So I just turned up the distortion and the overdrive pedal and went to town on that riff and just had a great time with that.

-Quoted in “Guitar girl’d: Interview with Rosie Flores on the release of Working girl’s guitar” by Laura B. Whitmore (Guitar world 25 October 2012; RILM Abstracts 2012-45948).
+Quoted in “Guitar girl’d: Interview with Rosie Flores on the release of Working girl’s guitar” by Laura B. Whitmore (Guitar world 25 October 2012; RILM Abstracts of Music Literature 2012-45948).